Introduction to SQL Injection

 Select * from employees where User-id = 500 OR 1=1;

 This query will return data from the database because 1=1 will always return true.
-By this way condition becomes true.
+In this way condition becomes true.
 This seems vulnerable.
 This is very dangerous to the organization.
 For instance, think about the banking sector.
-Where users are having their net banking details passwords, balance information, etc.
+Where users have their net banking details, passwords, balance information, etc.

 ” or “”=”